-OZBAG assisted greatly in steering Metro on land use decisions related to the conditional use master plan (CU MS) and was valuable in weighing various land use strategies.
-Because land use actions are often complex, a lesson was learned about the benefit of engaging an expert group like OZBAG early in the process to navigate the land use permit process.
+OZBAG assisted greatly in steering Metro on land use decisions related to the conditional use master plan (CUMS) and was valuable in weighing various land use strategies.
+Because land use actions are often complex, large-scale capital programs may benefit from engaging an expert group like OZBAG early in the process to navigate the land use review process.